spandanpal22/Bitcoin_Price_Alert/README.md

 - 1.boltiot
 - 2.requests

-You can install them by the command
+You can install them by the command:
 -pip install the_library_name_you_want_to_install

 In the bitcoin_conf.py file fill your credentials then move to the bitcoin_price_alert.py file.
 I have given enough comments for better understanding of the code by you.